 What is the best AI visibility platform in 2026?

 There's no single best — it depends on scale.
-Enterprise: Profound.
+Enterprise: Profound, or Scrunch if you're already on Sitecore.
 Mid-market: Peec.
-Solo and agencies: Otterly.
-And if you only need a baseline of what AI says about you rather than an ongoing dashboard, a one-time report beats all three on cost and commitment.
+Agencies: Peekaboo.
+Solo: Otterly.
+And if you only need a baseline of what AI says about you rather than an ongoing dashboard, a one-time report beats all of them on cost and commitment.
 Match the tool to the job instead of buying the biggest name.

 Is there a cheaper Otterly alternative?